-How to Use The HC-05 Bluetooth Module
+How to use the HC-05 Bluetooth module with Arduino

 HC-05 Serial Bluetooth Module_2-1000x750

-• To know the current name of the HC-05 Bluetooth Module type in the top bar
+• To know the current name of the HC-05 Bluetooth Module, type in the top bar.

-AT+NAME? and press enter (You will get the default name of the Bluetooth module followed by an “OK” message).
+AT+NAME? and press enter (you will get the default name of the Bluetooth module followed by an “OK” message).

 • To change the name type

-AT+NAME= and type the name that you like and press enter (You will get an “OK” message confirming that your name has been changed).
+AT+NAME= and type the name that you like and press enter (you will get an “OK” message confirming that your name has been changed).
 To check back if the name was changed or not, type agin AT+NAME? and press enter.

 • To know the current password type